 Training on the Most Important Appointment, The Euthanasia.

-After contacting over 28 hospitals, I discovered that many team members have a difficult time in communicating with clients regarding euthanasia.
-Many of them are awkward and are unable to convey empathy to the clients while they are making the most difficult appointment.
+Euthanasia’s are one of the most difficult appointments that we see in a veterinary hospital.
+It is emotional for the client, the doctors, as well as the team.
+We receive calls for these appointments daily, but after contacting over 28 hospitals, I discovered that many team members have a difficult time in communicating with clients regarding euthanasia.
+Many of the team members are awkward and are unable to convey empathy to the clients while they are making the appointment.
 In this presentation I discuss commonly made mistakes in the scheduling, the handling, and the communication during a euthanasia appointment.
 I discuss how managers can train their team members on having this difficult conversation.
 I also give tips and specific phrases of what team members can say to owners during this difficult time.

 Team Building: Create Stronger Practice Teams